Skip to content

 For Parents:

-• Embrace "I don't know": Demonstrate that not knowing is an opportunity for discovery, not a failure
+• Embrace "I don't know": Show that not knowing is an opportunity for discovery, not a failure

-• Share discovery stories: Read narratives that celebrate scientists, inventors, and explorers who changed the world through curiosity
+• Share discovery stories: Read narratives that celebrate scientists, inventors, and explorers

 For Educators:

-• Integrate multi-sensory experiences: Use stories, visuals, music, and hands-on activities to make learning immersive
+• Integrate multi-sensory experiences: Use stories, visuals, music, and hands-on activities

 For Storytellers and Creators: